Legend of the Piasa, The

-The marker is located on the River Road bluffs just north of Alton.
+The marker is located on IL Rt.
+100 (Great River Road) six miles northwest of Alton.

 The Junior League of Greater Alton and The Illinois State Historical Society